richpl/PyBasic/README.md

 * *rock_scissors_paper.bas* - A BASIC implementation of the rock-paper-scissors game.

 * *PyBStartrek.bas* - A port of the 1971 Star Trek text based strategy game.

+* *adventure-fast.bas* - A port of a 1979 text based adventure game.

+* *bagels.bas* - A guessing game.

 ## Informal grammar definition